StanfordGeospatialCenter/undermapped-spaces-2022/workshop_materials/data_gathering_and_curating.md

 #### 3.3 Set up Geocoder.
 Go to [GPS Visualizer Geocoder](https://www.gpsvisualizer.com/geocoder/).

 Near the top, there is a green text box that alerts you that you'll need your own free API to use this tool.
 You can use mapquest or bing.
 DO NOT USE GOOGLE.
 Take a minute and follow the directions to get an API key and save it -- you will use it again.
-(I email it to myself with the subject line "bing API code")
+(I email it to myself with the subject line "bing API code").

-Near the top, there is a green text box that alerts you that you'll need your own free API to use this tool.
-You can use mapquest or bing.
-DO NOT USE GOOGLE.
-Take a minute and follow the directions to get an API key and save it -- you will use it again.
-(I email it to myself with the subject line "bing API code")

 Once you have your code, copy and paste it into the API code area on GPS Visualizer.